Sleep Medicine Examination – Requirements and Application for Somnologists

 Any accepted applicant, who did not sit the examination for personal reasons, is allowed to postpone their participation once to the next available examination, free of charge and without a renewed application.

-- Shifters must still be a full or reduced ESRS Individual member at the time of the examination.
+Both Shifters and Repeaters must still be a full or reduced ESRS Individual Member at the time of re-sitting the examination and are required to confirm their participation by email.

 Qualification